myoActivation®: A Powerful Approach to Pain, Scars & Movement

 • Want to improve the appearance and function of scars, including keloids and thickened or discolored tissue

-• Experience persistent joint or tendon pain, including golfer’s elbow or tennis elbow, frozen shoulder
+• Experience persistent joint or tendon pain, including golfer’s elbow or tennis elbow, frozen shoulder, plantar fasciitis

 • Seek improved mobility, range of motion, and overall movement symmetry